 - In K-On!, it's a Running Gag that whenever the light music club goes to practice camp by the sea, Azusa always gets sunburnt in a matter of hours and spends the remainder of the camp red as a lobster.
 Along with the pain, her sunburns have led to her classmates laughing at her tan lines in the changing room and even not recognizing her.

-- In Curious George, when Ted, the Man in the Yellow Hat, gets his hat taken by George, he begs for it saying that he needs it because "the sun is hot, and I freckle.
+- Curious George: When Ted, the Man in the Yellow Hat, gets his hat taken by George, he begs for it saying that he needs it because "the sun is hot, and I freckle.
 And not in a good way, either; I blotch."

-- Casper/Whitey from Me, Myself & Irene is an albino who left his family when they were going to move to Phoenix, Arizona.
+- Me, Myself & Irene: Casper/Whitey is an albino who left his family when they were going to move to Phoenix, Arizona.